SupeRuier/awesome-active-learning/subfields/AL_applications.md

 - [ActiveDeeper: A Model-based Active Data Enrichment System](http://www.vldb.org/pvldb/vol13/p2885-zhao.pdf): Use keywords provide by the oracles to search in a database to build a dataset for the current task.

+### Design for Crowdworkers

+- Models in the Loop: Aiding Crowdworkers with Generative Annotation Assistants [2021]

 ## Software Engineering

 API Misuse Detection